J4NN0/wordlist-generator/README.md

 # Usage

-1. Clone the repo and change directory:
+1. Clone the repo and change directory

        git clone https://github.com/J4NN0/wordlist-generator.git
        cd wordlist-generator

-2. Compile the files:
+2. Compile the files

        make

-3. Run the program:
+3. Run the program

-       ./wordlist
+       ./wordlist_generator

 4. Choose the method you prefer and create your wordlist: